Dual-objective Language Models: Training Efficiency Without Overfitting: Prefix-LM versus autoregressive-LM on optimal models.

-\cref{tab:prefix_perf} shows that evaluting with the prefix mask almost always outperforms using the causal mask when the models are optimally trained.
+\cref{tab:prefix_perf} shows that evaluating with the prefix mask almost always outperforms using the causal mask when the models are optimally trained.
 This is true in both the regular and constrained data settings.